madelonhulsebos/AdaTyper/README.md

 ----

 ## Deployment

+**This code is not published as it is not up to date with the published TypeT5 model.**

 If there is a trained pipeline available, one can use the app to go through the full process for generating type predictions for a given table, and potentially adapting the model towards new types.